HL7/cql/input/pages/03-developersguide.md

 These statements establish an expression named CD that computes the cumulative duration of inpatient encounters for a patient.

 Within the library in which it is defined, a function can be invoked directly by name.
 When a function is defined in a referenced library, the local library alias must be used to invoke the function.
-For example, assuming a library with the above function definition and referenced with the local alias [.id]#Core#:
+For example, assuming a library with the above function definition and referenced with the local alias <span class="id">Core</span>:

 ``` cql
 define "Encounters": [Encounter: "Inpatient Visit"]
 define "CD": Core.CumulativeDuration(Encounters E return E.period)
 ```

-In this example, the [.id]#CumulativeDuration# function must be invoked using the local library alias [.id]#Core#.
+In this example, the <span class="id">CumulativeDuration</span> function must be invoked using the local library alias <span class="id">Core</span>.

 A syntax diagram of defining a function can be seen [here](19-l-cqlsyntaxdiagrams.html#function).